-Light-green grass may be the first sign of a nutritional deficiency, light shades of green may be the result of insufficient amounts of sunlight.
-Understanding the cause of your light green grass can help you determine the best way to restore your lawn's lush form.
+Light-green grass may be the first sign of a nutritional deficiency — the result of insufficient nitrogen, for example.
+But light shades of green may also be the result of insufficient amounts of sunlight.
+Understanding the cause of your light-green grass can help you determine the best way to restore your lawn's lush form.

 Check the Grass Species